 Beyond his dissertation, Adam’s research focuses on how individuals make sense of and respond to economic insecurity and social dislocation in a globalized and unequal world.
-His ongoing projects examine how macroeconomic conditions influence mobilization among the unemployed, how housing affordability impacts protest behavior in Spain, how gender biases shape economic voting, how framing of elite tax evasion influences tax morale, and how foreign property ownership affects support for redistribution.
-Adam recently published an article in the peer-reviewed journal Terrorism and Political Violence entitled “The Dynamics of Protest Radicalization.”
-The paper develops a general theory of protest radicalization using cross-national data and a case study to contextualize the results.
-His other peer-reviewed article “Violence, what is it good for?
-Waves of riotous-violent protest and democracy,” was published in the peer-reviewed journal Democratization in 2024.
-The paper explored the conditions under which violent protests become more effective.
-He and his co-authors argued that waves of riotous-violent protest increase the likelihood of protest success, particularly under democratic regimes.
-He has presented research at the American Political Science Association (APSA) conference, Midwest Political Science Association (MPSA) conference, Western Political Science Association (WPSA) conference, and Political Institutions and Political Economy (PIPE) conference.
+His ongoing projects examine how macroeconomic conditions influence mobilization among the unemployed, how housing affordability impacts protest behavior in Europe, how gender biases shape economic voting, how framing of elite tax evasion influences tax morale, and how foreign property ownership affects support for redistribution.
+Adam has published work in Democratization, Political Research Quarterly (PRQ), and Terrorism and Political Violence.
+He has also presented research at the annual meetings of the American Political Science Association (APSA), Midwest Political Science Association (MPSA), Western Political Science Association (WPSA), as well as at the Rebecca B. Morton Conference on Experimental Political Science and the Political Institutions and Political Economy (PIPE) conference.
+This year, he is co-organizing and co-chairing a pre-conference workshop at APSA 2026 titled “The Disrupted World: Politics and Economics in Transition,” designed to provide a forum for political economy graduate students to receive feedback their research.

 Outside of the classroom, Adam enjoys spending time with his wife, daughter, and dog.
 He also enjoys cooking and baking, especially French, Italian, and southern BBQ dishes.
 Lastly, he is a big fan of America’s favorite football team…the Seattle Seahawks.